 - The Dean/Director’s finding on an academic integrity violation is considered final.

 - A student may appeal the process or procedure that was followed if the student believes the investigation into the academic integrity violation was conducted in a manner that was not procedurally fair and impartial.
 The process may be appealed under the Final Appeal Tribunal policy.

-- A student wishing to initiate a review by the Final Appeal Tribunal must file a written notice of appeal with the Vice President, Education or their designate within ten (10) days of the student's receipt of the Dean/Director’s decision.
+- A student wishing to initiate a review by the Final Appeal Tribunal must file a written notice of appeal with the Provost and VP Academic or their designate within ten (10) days of the student's receipt of the Dean/Director’s decision.